 compositions, including a solo performance.
 She founded the

 'Duo Flying Tree' with cellist Levan Andria in 2019.
-Stephanie

-across Europe.
-As well as performing at concerts, Stephanie
+performing at concerts, Stephanie shares her extensive

-audiences are always captivated.
+always captivated.

 Levan Andria